ZachChristensen28/odam-community/docs/data-is-beautiful/index.md

 ## Part 1

 ??? note "Exploring the Value of Data: A Journey Through the Wilderness"
+    ## Exploring the Value of Data: A Journey Through the Wilderness

     !!! quote "The universe is wider than our views of it."
         <strong>Henry David Thoreau</strong>